tetsuo13/TeamsStatusPub/README.md

 ## Getting Started

 - Your computer must be running Windows 10 or later.
+- .NET 6 runtime.
 - The desktop version of Teams must be installed.

 ### Teams Status Pub

+Download the latest release and unzip it to a dedicated folder.
+As part of the release there will be an *appsettings.json* file used to configure some basic runtime settings.

 The default listen address is http://192.168.1.1:17493/ but this will most likely need to be changed.
 The following settings are available in *appsettings.json*: